paninski-lab/lightning-pose/docs/README.md

 models.

 ## Docs for users
+* [Data formats](data_format.md): how frames, videos, and labels need to be organized for use by Lightning Pose

 * [Fiftyone](fiftyone.md): plot model predictions overlaid on labeled frames or unlabeled videos

 * [Streamlit](apps.md): plot metrics on labeled data (pixel errors, confidences, pca reprojection